mscharmann/sexdelim/README.md

 a pipeline to delimit sex-linked regions in chromosome-scale genome assemblies, using re-sequencing data of males and females

-starting from a genome .fasta and fastq reads, generates 11 statistics in windows along the genome:
+starting from a genome .fasta and fastq reads, generates 15 statistics in windows along the genome:

+- log2 ratio of total normalised male over total normalised female read depth

+- count of alignments for female-specific kmers (16-mers), aligned with 1 mismatch

 - count of alignments for male-specific kmers (16-mers), aligned with 1 mismatch

-- count of alignments for female-specific kmers (16-mers), aligned with 1 mismatch

-- log2 ratio of total normalised male over total normalised female read depth

-- GWAS / count of significantly sex-associated variants

-- average linkage disequilibrium (LD, r2) in the whole population of males and females
+- nucleotide diversity pi in the females

 - nucleotide diversity pi in the males

-- nucleotide diversity pi in the females
+- Fst between males and females

 - absolute sequence divergence (dxy) between males and females

-- Fst between males and females
+- average linkage disequilibrium (LD, r2) in the whole population of males and females

+- GWAS / count of significantly sex-associated variants

+- heterozygosity in males

+- heterozygosity in females

+- sequence divergence (%) between Z-like and W-like "phased" candidate gametologs

 - sequence divergence (%) between X-like and Y-like "phased" candidate gametologs

-- sequence divergence (%) between Z-like and W-like "phased" candidate gametologs
+- net divergence of the sexes = absolute sequence divergence (dxy) - pi in the females

+- net divergence of the sexes = absolute sequence divergence (dxy) - pi in the males

 ## installation